Peter Taylor (rower)

-Peter Taylor (born 3 January 1984) is a New Zealand rower.
+Peter Taylor (born 3 January 1984) is a former New Zealand rower.
+He became world champion in 2009 in men's lightweight double scull.

-Taylor was born in 1984 in Lower Hutt; he lives in Days Bay.
+Rowing career

 In 2006 along with Graham Oberlin-Brown he became the Under 23 World Champion in the men's lightweight double sculls, and in doing so set a new world under 23 best time.

 Partnering Storm Uru he finished 7th in the men's lightweight double sculls at the 2008 Summer Olympics.

-The pair bettered this result at the 2012 Summer Olympics, winning the bronze medal in the same event.
+At the 2009 World Rowing Championships in Poznan, Poland, Taylor and Uru became World Champions in men's lightweight double scull.

 In February 2011, Taylor caused an upset win when he became New Zealand national champion in the lightweight men's single sculls at Lake Ruataniwha, beating triple world champion Duncan Grant.

+Taylor and Uru bettered their 2008 Summer Olympic result at the 2012 Summer Olympics, winning the bronze medal in the same event.

 At the 2013 World Rowing Championships held at Tangeum Lake, Chungju in South Korea, he won a silver medal in the lightweight men's four with James Hunter, Curtis Rapley, and James Lassche.
 At the 2014 World Rowing Championships held at Bosbaan, Amsterdam, he won a silver medal in the lightweight men's four with James Hunter, Alistair Bond, and Curtis Rapley.

+In 2016, Taylor competed in the lightweight men's four with James Hunter, Alistair Bond and James Lassche at the 2016 Summer Olympics and placed 5th.
 Taylor retired from rowing after competing at the 2016 Summer Olympics.